Eriksen stable after collapse on pitch during Euro 2020 match as Denmark vs Finland suspended

 Denmark midfielder Christian Eriksen collapsed on the field during his country's opening Euro 2020 match against Finland in Copenhagen.

-The Inter star went down during the opening half of the Group B match and required extensive medical attention on the pitch.
+The Inter star went down during the opening half of the Group B match and required extensive medical attention on the pitch before he was removed on a stretcher.

-His Danish team-mates and supporters in the ground were visibly distressed during what appeared to be a serious medical situation.
-After Eriksen was taken to the hospital, UEFA sent out word that he'd been "stablilised."
+After Eriksen was taken to the hospital, UEFA sent out word that he'd been "stabilised."
+The Danish FA also confirmed that Eriksen was awake and undergoing further tests.

 Editors' Picks